wenxin1114/wenxin-bot/docs/README_en-US.md

 - Prompt Customization: Set independent system prompts for each model
 - User-Friendly: Intuitive command system for quick start

+### Prerequisites
+Before using NapCat Bot, you need to install [NapCatQQ](https://github.com/NapNeko/NapCatQQ).
+Follow the installation instructions provided in the NapCatQQ repository.

 ## Quick Start

 ### 1. Installation